plone/training/plone_training_config/instructions.rst

     If you use Windows you'll have to login with `putty <http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html>`_.
 Connect to vagrant@127.0.01 at port 2222.
 User **and** password are ``vagrant``.

 You are now logged in as the user vagrant in ``/home/vagrant``.
 We'll do all steps of the training as this user.

-We pre-installed a fresh Plone for you in the folder ``/home/vagrant/Plone/zinstance`` You can run it now and access it from the browser.
-We will **not** use this Plone instance in the training, so you can play around with it as much as you want.

 Instead we use our own Plone instance during the training.
 It is in ``/vagrant/buildout/``.
 Start it in foreground with ``./bin/instance fg``.